Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 \paragraph{Competitors for search methods}

-As discussed in Section~\ref{sec:afs:related-work}, approaches from related work pursue different objective functions, operate with different notions of alternatives, and may only work for particular feature-selection methods.
-All these points prevent a meaningful comparison of these approaches to ours.
-E.g., a feature set considered alternative in related work might violate our constraints for alternatives.
-Further, within our search methods, we can still put the feature-set quality into perspective by comparing alternatives to each other.
-In particular, the quality of the `original' feature set, i.e., obtained by running the feature-selection methods without constraints for alternatives, serves as a natural reference point.
+As discussed in Section~\ref{sec:afs:related-work}, related work pursues different objective functions, operates with different notions of alternatives, and may only target particular feature-selection methods.
+All these points prevent a meaningful comparison to our search methods.
+E.g., a feature set deemed alternative in related work may violate our constraints for alternatives.
+Further, we can still put the feature-set quality into perspective by comparing alternatives to each other.
+In particular, the original feature set, i.e., without constraints for alternatives, serves as a natural reference point.